shoanchikato/sigma-backend-challenge/README.md

 ## Description

-Basic API for keeping tracking of number of streams for individual customer
+Basic API for keeping tracking of number of streams per user and limiting them to a maximum of 3 streams.

 ## Architecture